Azure-Samples/app-service-wildfly/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-This repo shows how to deploy your Wildfly applications onto App Service.
+This repository shows how to build and run your own Wildfly container image on Azure App Service.
+Once the container is running on App Service, you can deploy your WAR applications onto the container using App Service's REST APIs for publishing.

 ## Contents